liip/pontsun/README.md

 Adapt the `./containers/.env` file as needed.

-Create certificates for HTTPS
+### Create certificates for HTTPS

 ```sh
 cd containers/
 USER_ID=$(id -u) docker-compose -f docker-compose.certificates.yml up
 ```

-You can add the fake root CA authority certificate `certificates/docker.test.rootCA.crt` to your browser authorities in order to let it trust the concerned local developement instances.
+You can add the fake root CA authority certificate `certificates/docker.test.rootCA.crt` to your browser authorities in order to let it trust the concerned local development instances.

+## Start

+### Default

-## Start Traefik and Portainer
+Start Traefik and Portainer
 ```sh
 cd containers
 docker-compose up -d
 ```

-## SSH keys
+### With SSH agent

 To use an ssh key from your host in your docker container, start the ssh-agent with